Calastrophe/pythonRSC/README.md

-There are plans for an assembler for the micro-code and is currently in development under microcode branch.
+The assembler is still being worked on.